iacobcl/MathManagerPython/docs/multiplication.rst

 Multiplication
 ==============

-More on the multiply method.
+More on the multiply method goes here.